Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

+In addition to aforementioned approaches, structured knowledge is extracted from scene graphs in the recent research \cite{yu2020ernie}, which assist in learning joint representations as semantically connected features of text and vision.
+Scene graph prediction tasks which includes Object Prediction (OP), Attribute Prediction (AP), and Relationship Prediction (RP) are newly proposed by the authors in the pretraining phase.
+The proposed model can learn semantically aligned joint representation.
+The model's efficacy is evaluated across five cross-modal tasks, wherein it leads the VCR task, exhibiting a performance enhancement of 3.7\%.
 Desai et al. \cite{desai2021virtex} proposed VirTex, a data-efficient alternative to supervised pretraining that uses captions as a supervisory signal for vision tasks.
-They conducted joint pretraining of Convolution and Transformer from scratch based on language and vision that aims to generate captions for images.
-The visual backbone comprised of ResNet (50) is used to compute visual features of input images, which then pass to the textual head to generate captions for photos.
-After training, the textual authority is discarded as the focus is to apply learned features for visual downstream tasks.
-Moreover, Shi et al. \cite{shi2022learning} proposed The Audio-Visual Hidden Unit BERT (AV-HuBERT), trained from scratch on benchmark LRS3 that consists of speech and visual features.
+They conducted joint pretraining of the model which comprises of convolution and transformer backbones from scratch for vision and language modalities which aims to generate captions for images.
+The visual backbone comprised of ResNet-50 is used to compute visual features of input images, which are then passed to the textual head to generate captions for corresponding images.
+After training, the textual head is discarded, as the primary aim is to utilize the learned features for subsequent visual tasks.
+Moreover, Shi et al. \cite{shi2022learning} proposed Audio-Visual Hidden Unit BERT (AV-HuBERT), trained from scratch on LRS3 benchmark which consists of speech and visual features.
 The hybrid architecture ResNet-transformer serves as the backbone of the proposed model.
 AV-HuBERT extracts the phonetic and linguistic features from audio and visual streams simultaneously to produce latent representation.
-This representation can be used for pretraining baselines, e.g., HuBERT \cite{hsu2021hubert} to outperform the models that are pretrained on a single modality.
-Table \ref{tab:my-table-transformer} draws the comparative picture discussed approaches, on the basis of benchmarks, tasks and architectural settings.
+This representation can be used for pretraining baselines, e.g., HuBERT \cite{hsu2021hubert} which can outperform models that are pretrained on a single modality.
+Table \ref{tab:my-table-transformer} draws the comparative picture of discussed approaches, on the basis of benchmarks, tasks and architectural settings respectively.